timofeysie/rainbow-connection/docs/notes.md

 ## TODO

+The questions need to be editable after creation.
+How about using the question with an action and populate the create question form with that question for editing?

 Player and spectator roles are still not developed.
 The ref role needs to have a list of games to select and control.
 The new API stuff in dev-server.js needs to be added to server.js.

+The create-game component has an extra border on the top and bottom left of the container.

 ### Users